-- Required relative expression level.
+• Required relative expression level.
 This is the expression level relative to the rest of the gene.
-A value of 20% means that the expression level of the new exon has to be at least 20% of that of the known exons of this gene. - Minimum number of reads.
+A value of 20% means that the expression level of the new exon has to be at least 20% of that of the known exons of this gene.

+- Minimum number of reads.
 While the previous option asks for the percentage relative to the general expression level of the gene, this option requires an absolute value.
 Just a few matching reads will already be considered to be a new exon for genes with low expression levels.
-This is avoided by setting a minimum number of reads here.
+This is avoided by setting a minimum number of reads here. - Minimum length.
+This is the minimum length of an exon.
+There has to be overlapping reads for the whole minimum length.